Amasirat/Obsidian/Rust.md

 **Integer types:

-There are two types of integer types, one unsigned(u) and one signed (i), for which you have specify its bit size explicitly like this:
+There are two types of integer types, one unsigned(u) and one signed (i), for which you have to specify its bit size explicitly like this:

 ```Rust
 let x: u32 = 25;